-Guidance has been provided whereby the Cabinet Office stated that children under 18 can travel between their separated parents’ homes during the self isolation period.
-However, and in the event that contact cannot take place for whatever reason, including one parent becoming unwell or suspected of having contracted COVID-19 – but how is child maintenance effected, if at all?
+Guidance has been provided whereby the Cabinet Office stated that children under 18 can travel between their separated parents’ homes during the self-isolation period.
+However, and in the event that contact cannot take place for whatever reason, including one parent becoming unwell or suspected of having contracted COVID-19 – but how is child maintenance affected, if at all?

 Currently, the way that the Child Maintenance Service calculates your child maintenance include, for example:

 How many children you will be paying child maintenance for; and

 How often the child(ren) stay overnight with you.

 There are other issues that the Child Maintenance Service will take into account – the above is only an example.